Parthiv-M/cli-parthiv/README.md

 # cli-parthiv

 This is a Command Line Interface Portfolio built with [Ink](https://www.npmjs.com/package/ink).
-This is available as an NPM package [here](https://www.npmjs.com/package/cli-parthiv).
+This CLI Portfolio is available as an NPM package [here](https://www.npmjs.com/package/cli-parthiv).

 # Prerequisites
 - [NodeJS](https://nodejs.org/en/), a JavaScript run-time engine